Living Learning Communities

-The COCKY Experience is housed in all of our freshman residence halls.
-Female participants will reside in Fitzpatrick and Logan Halls, while males reside in Crow or Patterson Halls.
-There are five elements to our program.
-COCKY stands for:
+The #LiveCocky Experience is housed in all of our freshman residence halls.
+Female participants will reside in Curtiss, Fitzpatrick, and Logan Halls, while males reside in Crow or Patterson Halls.
+There are five elements to our program. #LiveCocky stands for:

 Community (Residential Life)

 There is no separate application for the #LiveCocky Experience.
 The First-Year Resident Application serves as the application for the #LiveCocky Experience.